sphinx-doc/sphinx/doc/man/sphinx-build.rst

    .. versionchanged:: 6.2
       Add ``--jobs`` long option.

-.. option:: -c path, --config path
+.. option:: -c path, --config-dir path

    Don't look for the :file:`conf.py` in the source directory, but use the given configuration directory instead.
 Note that various other files and paths